5 Brilliant Hacks to Stop Noisy Pipes When Flushing Toilet

 Air Out the System

-- The Air in There: Air trapped in the pipes can cause a symphony of sounds.
-Running water through all faucets can help push this unwanted air out of the system.
+• The Air in There: Trapped air in the pipes can cause all sorts of noises.
+Running water through all your faucets can help push this unwanted air out.

 Encore: Embracing Quietude